JhonFXA/Demon-Slayer-Game/README.md

 ***Player 2 Controls:***
 - ARROWS to move
 - Double-click left or right arrow to Dash
-- DOT key to attack
+- '3' key to attack

 ### 🛠 Technologies